 Dog minding

 As per above, ask a fellow camper to mind your dog if you’d like to visit the nearby King’s Canyon (Watarrka).
-Note that King’s Canyon is roughly 3 hours drive from Uluru.
+Note that King’s Canyon is roughly a 3 hour drive from Uluru.

 Risks and dangers